Ray Agnew III

-Ray Mitchell Agnew III (born February 26, 1991) is an American football executive and former fullback who is a pro scout for the New York Jets of the National Football League (NFL).
+Ray Mitchell Agnew III (born February 26, 1991) is an American professional football executive and former fullback who is a pro scout for the New York Jets of the National Football League (NFL).

-He played college football at Southern Illinois University and signed as an undrafted free agent by the Cleveland Browns in 2014.
+He played college football for the Southern Illinois Salukis and signed as an undrafted free agent by the Cleveland Browns in 2014.

-Early years
+Early life

 Agnew was born on February 26, 1991, in Winston-Salem, North Carolina.
 He played high school football for the De Smet Jesuit High School Spartans.
 He was a three-year starter at running back and two-year starter at linebacker.
 He was a two-time first-team all-Metro Catholic Conference selection.
 Agnew also excelled in track & field, recording a top-throw of 14.78 meters (48 ft, 3 in) in the shot put at the 2009 MSHSAA Class 4 District 2, where he placed 3rd.

-Playing career

-College
+College career

 Agnew played from 2010 to 2013 for the Southern Illinois Salukis.
 He was redshirted in 2009.

-National Football League
+Professional career

 Cleveland Browns

-Agnew was signed by the Cleveland Browns on May 12, 2014, after going undrafted in the 2014 NFL Draft.
+Agnew was signed by the Cleveland Browns on May 12, 2014, after going undrafted in the 2014 NFL draft.
 He made his NFL Debut on September 7, 2014, against the Pittsburgh Steelers, recording two rushing yards on one rushing attempt.

 He was waived by the Browns on October 20, 2014 and re-signed by the team on November 11, 2014.

 He was released by the Browns on December 23, 2014.